mengfoobar/deskop/README.md

-Deskop client library
+Neutrino Metrics client library
 =========

-For use by chromium based desktop applications to send analytics to Deskop server.
+For use by electron applications to feed analytics to Neutrino Metrics.

 ## Installation

-  `npm installl desktop-client`
+    npm install neutrino-metrics --save

 ## Usage

-    require('deskop-client');

-## Tests

-  `npm test`
+    require('neutrino-metrics')("<Your App ID>");